chitram1/ecber/README.md

 SubjectID CanEstimateEntropy EntropyRate CombinedVideoDuration PercentMissing 6008BECNR              FALSE         NA                 300.126     0.1228284
 ```
-In the above example, the percent missing threshold is higher than the default missing value of 0.1 so we are unable to calculate the entropy rate for the file.
+In the above example, the percent missing threshold is higher than the default missing value of 0.1 (10% of the data) so we are unable to calculate the entropy rate for the file.

 ```
 ber_analyze_file('6008BECNR.xlsx', missing_threshold = 0.15) -->